 Walk the Waitukubuli National Trail

-As the Caribbean’s only long-distance hiking trail, the 114-mile Waitukubuli National Trail is the ultimate location for adventurers looking to push their limits in nature.
+As the Caribbean’s only long-distance hiking trail, the 114-mile Waitukubuli National Trail is a highlight of eco-tourism in Dominica, designed for adventurers looking to push their limits.
 Along the trail’s route, you can see indigenous wildlife like the Sisserou parrot—Dominica’s national bird—agile lizards, and small mammals like the agouti.

 Visa requirements